shamruk/trello-api-proxy/README.md

 // Get all lists in the board
 const lists = await board.getLists();

-// Get all tasks in the board
-const allTasks = await board.getAllTasks();
+// Get all task names in the board const allTaskNames = await board.getAllTaskNames();

-// Get tasks from a specific list const todoTasks = await board.getTasks('ToDo');
+// Get task names from a specific list const todoTaskNames = await board.getTaskNames('ToDo');

 // Get first open task from a list (not archived AND not dueComplete) const firstOpenTask = await board.getFirstOpenTask('ToDo');